MennoBruinsma/Bachelor-Thesis-CEO-Twitter-Communication/README.md

 4. stats.py, I used this to perform paired T-tests.
 To actaully run this file a lot of extra work in excel is needed.
 Would not recommend.

 I would advise to run the program in the Anaconda environment since a lot of modules did not work when I tried to PIP install them.
 I worked in a 3.9.12 enviroment.
+I am not allowed to upload the scraped interactions and corresponding files, which would make it easier to understand and replicate the process.
+The code is not optimized or properly documented since this was mostly for own use.
+I uploaded it because someone might find it interesting.

+Greetings,

+Menno Bruinsma